Selecting Your Puppy

 Reserving Your Puppy

 If there are still puppies available after eight weeks of age and you want a puppy but can’t get here immediately we will do a 24-hour verbal hold for those of you who can pay via Paypal and a 2-4 business day hold for those of you paying with a postal money order.
 If your postal money order does not arrive in the reasonable shipping time the puppy will be given to the next customer in line.

 Give Us A Call

 The first person to call or to leave a message will be given first chance.
 You may leave messages on our answering machine on Sunday, but your calls will not be returned until Monday morning.

 Reserving Your Puppy

-A $200.00 reservation fee can reserve a puppy from either a current or upcoming litter.
+A $200.00 reservation fee can reserve a puppy from a current.

 The fee can be paid by cash or via PayPal.
 No personal check will be accepted without prior approval.

 The $200.00 reservation fee will be deducted from the total cost of the puppy (it is not an additional charge).

 All reservations are non-refundable unless your puppy becomes unavailable for any reason.

 NOTE: When paying with PayPal please select personal or friends and family payment or you will be charged an extra fee.

 Flying Your Puppy